Eurobank CEO says capital shortfall is 'fully manageable'

 "The Comprehensive Assessment by the SSM/ECB ranks Eurobank as the Greek bank with the lowest, and fully manageable, capital needs under the stress test adverse scenario," Fokion Karavias said.

-The ECB's health check showed that Greece's third-largest lender has a capital shortfall of 2.12 billion euros under the adverse scenario of the stress test, the lowest among the country's four lenders.
+The ECB's health check showed that Greece's third-largest lender has a capital shortfall of 2.12 billion euros (2 billion pounds) under the adverse scenario of the stress test, the lowest among the country's four lenders.

 "We are confident that, despite the challenges, we will succeed," Karavias said.